ming-ddtechcg/nuodb-operator/README.md

 ```
 kubectl apply -f deploy/upstream
 ```
-Note: If you experience an error running the catalogSource.yaml file in the next section, then you need to run this step.
+Note: If you experience the following error when running the catalogSource.yaml file in the next section, then you need to install the Operator Marketplace.
 ```
 error: unable to recognize "catalogSource.yaml": no matches for kind "OperatorSource" in version "operators.coreos.com/v1"
 ```